spotlessmind1975/adv10en/docs/source.md

 Now we have to calculate the answer.
 It involves testing a number of possibilities:
 - that the program did not understand what the player meant;
-- that the player wanted to move, but cannot;
+- that the player wanted to move, but he/she cannot;
-- that the player wanted to do something, but could not do it.
+- that the player wanted to do something, but he/she could not do it.

 For each of these conditions (**j=1**), there is a specific message.
-Also for the condition that everything is ok (**j=0**) and the player can move to another room (or stay in the one where he is).
+There is a specific message also for the condition that everything is ok (**j=0**) and the player can move to another room (or stay in the one where he/she is).

 <table>
     <tr>